AIPowerGrid/grid-info/NONKYC_EXCHANGE_INCIDENT.md

 - Legacy deposits remain disabled
 - Only Base-native AIPG deposits are accepted
 - Funds and liquidity have been removed from NonKYC.io
+- **AIPG was delisted from NonKYC.io**

+## Where to Trade AIPG

+AIPG is available for trading on **Uniswap** on Base.
+For the most up-to-date trading information and liquidity, visit Uniswap and search for AIPG on the Base network.